 Unfortunately for the received wisdom, every time the question was asked – no matter how obliquely – it was answered quite differently by the people most closely affected.

-I was 17 years old and filling time on the Big Baxter’s monthly computer magazine while I decided what to do with my life.
+I was 17 years old and filling time on my father Jack Spackman’s monthly computer magazine while I decided what to do with my life.
 I wasn’t expecting it to be hard work.
 I certainly wasn’t expecting any great responsibility.
-I was a teenager being given a gentle leg-up by her indulgent dad.
 Then he got sick just before press day and left me holding the production baby.
 Suddenly I was in charge of the whole thing.
 Continue reading

 I don’t know much about golf, but when Adam Scott won the US Masters in 2013 I did know that he would have the honour of choosing the menu for the following year’s Champions Dinner.
 A cultural minefield, Your Girl Reporter warned – look what happened when the Big Baxter suggested Vegemite to celebrate Australia’s victory in the Americas Cup.

 Tight budgets and primitive equipment didn’t stop Computer-Asia reporting on the latest technology, but they made for a lot more fun and, arguably, a better product.
 Continue reading